PeakIndicators/Getting-Started-On-Azure-ML/what-is-azure-ml-studio.md

   <img src="https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/azure-machine-learning-taxonomy.png">
 </p>

-The diagram shows the following components of a workspace:
+The diagram shows the following components of Azure Machine Learning Studio:

-* A workspace can contain Azure Machine Learning compute instances, cloud resources configured with the Python environment necessary to run Azure Machine Learning.
+* It can contain Azure Machine Learning compute instances, cloud resources configured with the Python environment necessary to run Azure Machine Learning.
 * User roles enable you to share your workspace with other users, teams, or projects.
 * Compute targets are used to run your experiments.
 * When you create the workspace, associated resources are also created for you.